ASHURST CE AIDED PRIMARY SCHOOL ADMISSIONS ARRANGEMENTS

 Governors' Admission Policy

-3 Children who will have a brother or sister in the school at the time of admission and who reside in the ecclesiastical parish# of Ashurst.
+3 Children who will have a brother or sister in the school at the time of admission.

-4 Children of parents who reside in the ecclesiastical parish of Ashurst.
+5 Children of parents who reside within the West Sussex County Council boundaries of Ashurst.

 The school's admissions limit for each year group is eight.

-When deciding between applicants who have equal entitlement under the above criteria, priority will be given to those children who live nearest to the school according to West Sussex County Council.
+When deciding between applicants who have equal entitlement under the above criteria, priority will be given to those children who live nearest to the school according to distance travelled by public highway.

-* Regular is defined as attendance at a Sunday service once a month over a period of two years prior to formal application ie in October.
-In the event of parents taking up residence in Ashurst Parish within the two year qualifying period, the Governors will accept a reference from the Parish Priest where the parents were formerly resident.
+* Regular is defined as attendance at a Sunday service once a month, over a period of one year prior to formal application.
+In the event of parents taking up residence in Ashurst Parish within the one-year qualifying period, the Governors will accept a reference from the Parish Priest where the parents were formerly resident.